jemmy512/book-notes/CS/refactoring-2.md

     I have a couple of options here.
 One is to apply `Extract Function` on the base calculation to allow me to separate the dispatch logic from price calculation.
     ```js
-    // 5.2 Choose `hasTalkback` subclass method to move to the delegate class.
+    // 5.2 Choose `basePrice` subclass method to move to the delegate class.
     class Booking {
         get basePrice() {
             return (this._premiumDelegate)